What is Prevention?

 The choice presented to us between provision of hospital services or more spending on

 prevention is flawed in many ways.
 Even considered on their own merits,

 prevention schemes face significant challenges far beyond the control of the NHS and local health leaders.

 We see prevention schemes taking various forms including

 Social Prescribing, public education, behaviour nudging, screening programmes and earlier interventions.
 While these measures will undoubtedly help some people, the bigger picture is that resources are not really being redirected into

-prevention in such as way as to make a significant difference to the general health of the population.
-For that to happen, there would have to be a entire reorientation of our socioeconomic system, ending poverty.
-Further more, since 2014 we have seen year on year cuts to public health budgets that are supposed to fund schemes to help tackle obesity and reduce consumption of alcohol, drugs, and tobacco.
+prevention in such a way as to make a significant difference to the general health of the population, and at the same time we are seeing a rolling-back of the welfare state and a general increase in the socioeconmic conditions that lead to many long-term health conditions.
+Against this backdrop there have been year-on-year cuts since 2014 to public health budgets that are supposed to fund schemes to help tackle obesity and reduce consumption of alcohol, drugs, and tobacco.

 A 2015 analysis in the Journal of the Royal Society of Medicine identified 30,000 unnecessary deaths, linking the deaths to dramatic reductions in the social security budget and social care spending.
 The study ruled out causes such as data errors, cold weather, flu etc. The British Medical Journal published a report concluding that there have been 120,000 unnecessary deaths resulting from ideologically driven cuts to the NHS and social care system from 2010 to 2015.
 The report suggests that without a significant increase in health spending there might be an additional 150,000 deaths from 2015 to 2020.